laochailan/barely/README.md

 # Barely

-Barely is a console [notmuch](http://notmuchmail.org/) frontend heavily inspired by alot.
+Barely is a console [notmuch](http://notmuchmail.org/) frontend heavily inspired by [alot](http://github.com/pazz/alot), which is awesome, but slow.
-It tries to be a fast, simple and very customizable frontend.
+Therefore it tries to be fast and simple while staying very customizable.

 ## Installation